Guide to specifying roofing battens

 What to look for when choosing roof battens

 • Grading process – Roofing battens must be pre-graded before they get to site.
 This can be done visually or by a machine.
 We believe that mechanical grading, using camera- and laser-scanning technology, produces the most accurate and consistently graded roofing battens.
-Our JB Red roofing battens are put through a state-of-the-art laser grading machine called Goldeneye.
+Our JB Red roofing battens are put through a high-tech laser grading machine called Goldeneye.
 It scans the battens in intricate detail, to the exact millimetre, to deliver a high level of accuracy, consistency and ultimately, quality assurance.

 What size roofing batten do I need?